Higher-kinded Polymorphism: What is it, why you want it

 case and made it automatically polymorphic.
 The problem is already the third line.
 We write

-problem is the last line sum / (float amount)
+problem is the last line sum / (float amount).
+As here we convert amount an int to a float.

 To get this function polymorphic, we need three polymorphic behaviours that every type could implement on their own.
 We need.